wp-media/engineering-handbook/technical_standards/node/express_js/error_handling.md

 ### Delegating Errors to the Handler

-In route handlers, pass errors to Express's `next()` function instead of handling them directly:
+In route handlers, pass errors to Express's `next()` function instead of handling them directly.
+In an async handler `async function (req, res) {}` this is actually implied from express version 5 onwards.
+With the classic callback based interface, and in any express versions prior to version 4 (which does not support async handlers natively) you must pass it to next:

 ```javascript
 // controllers/site.js